OpenIMPRESS/oi.client.rgbd.kinectsdk2/README.md

    - (or your respective string for your version of visual studio)
    - (default locations for search for asio folder is next to this folder)
  - Now you can open oi.client.rgbd.kinectsdk2.sln with Visual Studio

+## Command Line Parameters

+-mm [1|0]
+Use matchmaking (1=yes, 0=configure ip/port manually)

+-id [socketID]
+The socket name.

+-lp [portnumber]
+The port on which this streamer is listening for commands.
+Automatically set if using matchmaking.

+-rp [portnumber]
+The port on the streaming destination to which data is sent.
+If using matchmaking, this is the port of the matchmaking  server.

+-rh [hostname/ip]
+The ip/hostname on the streaming destination to which data is sent.
+If using matchmaking, this is the ip/hostname of the matchmaking  server.

+-sn [serialnumber]
+The serial number of the kinect.

+-pp [pipeline]
+Not used for microsoft sdk.

+-md [???]
+Max depth.
+Don't use this.

+-o [filename]
+Default file to store recordings to.

+-i [filename]
+Default file to load recordings from

+-d [folder path]
+Folder to load/store recordings in/from.

+-dl [0-10]
+Debug level